Revolutionary-Games/Thrive/doc/setup_instructions.md

 Thrive uses some external C# packages which need to be restored before compiling.

-On Linux open a terminal to the thrive folder and run the following
+On Linux, or if you're using visual studio code, open a terminal to the thrive folder and run the following
 command: `nuget restore` it should download the missing nuget packages.
 You may need to rerun this command when new package dependencies are added to Thrive.
 Note: if you use MonoDevelop it *might* automatically restore missing packages using nuget when compiling the game within MonoDevelop.

-On Windows you should use Visual studio to restore the packages.
+On Windows you should use visual Studio to restore the packages.
 To do this open `Thrive.sln` in the Thrive folder.
 The package restore might automatically happen if you compile the solution.
 If it doesn't please refer to this page on how to restore the nuget packages with visual
-studio:
+Studio:
 https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore

 If you have nuget in path or you use the visual studio command prompt